itay-nakash/itay-nakash/README.md

 CS student at the Technion 💻

-Taking part in the Schulich Leaders Scholarships, and would love to hear about project ideas !
+Taking part in the Schulich Leaders Scholarships, and would love to hear about interesting projects and ideas !

-I love learning new technologies, and experimenting with new projects 🤓
+I love learning new things, and experimenting with new technologies 🤓

 Programming Languages 🚀